nityam-vasu/Comic_Crafter/README.md

    !pip install -r requirements.txt
    ```

-5. **Setup the Stable Diffusion model**:
+5. **Setup the Stable Diffusion model with LORA weights**:
    ```python
    %cd ../utils
    !python setup_sd.py
    ```
-   This step downloads the base model and may take a few minutes.
+   This step downloads the base model and checks for LORA weights.
+The LORA weights should already be in the `../models/weights/` directory.

 6. **Start the backend service in the background**:
    ```python